ant-design/ant-design-pro-site/docs/server.en-US.md

   ...
 ```

-Among them, `utils/request.js` is an encapsulation, which is based on [fetch](https://developer.mozilla.org/es/docs/Web/API/Fetch_API/Using_Fetch) and facilitates unified processing of request such as POST and GET, request header, and error message.
+Among them, `utils/request.js` is based on [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), which is convenient for handling POST, GET and other parameters, headers, and error messages.
 See [request.js](https://github.com/ant-design/ant-design-pro/blob/master/src/utils/request.js) for details.

-An example of requesting user information in services:
+For example, an example of requesting user information in services:

 ```
 // services/user.js